Using Language Models as Closed-Loop High-Level Planners for Robotics Applications: A Brief Overview and Benchmarks: Problem Formulation

 \begin{note} While the planning horizon (i.e., the number of actions contained within each generated plan) is an essential parameter in closed-loop planning, LLM/VLM planners typically produce complete task-length plans at every iteration; thus, we do not investigate the impacts of the planning horizon in this work. \end{note}

-Let us first define the notions of open-loop planner, closed-loop planner, control horizon, and warm-starting in the context of symbolic planning.

-\begin{definition}[Open-loop Planner] An open-loop planner generates a plan (i.e., a sequence of proposed actions) at its instantiation and does not regenerate any other plan based on updated information about the system and the environment. \end{definition}

-\begin{definition}[Closed-loop Planner] A closed-loop planner generates a plan at its instantiation and generates at least one additional plan (i.e., replanning) in subsequent time steps based on updated information about the system and the environment. \end{definition}

-\begin{definition}[Control Horizon] The control horizon of a closed-loop planner is the number of actions executed by the system before a new plan is regenerated based on updated information about the system and the environment.
-The shorter the control horizon, the more frequently the planner replans. \end{definition}

-\begin{definition}[Warm-Starting] Generally, warm-starting is the practice of providing a planner with initialization.
-In this work, warm-starting specifically refers to providing a closed-loop planner with a previously generated plan, and potentially along with other feedback information, as initialization when it replans. \end{definition}

-We situate our investigation in the context of using a hierarchical planning and control framework, as illustrated in Fig. \ref{fig:planning_control_architecture}, to solve long-horizon manipulation tasks, for the following reasons: 1) this task setup typically requires multi-step reasoning, including geometric and logical reasoning, and 2) long-horizon manipulation is a salient open research problem and can potentially unlock numerous downstream applications.
-In this setup, the VLM acts as the symbolic planner, while the motion planner serves as the low-level controller.
-The VLM is provided with a set of available primitive actions (e.g., pick and place), and it is expected to generate a plan (a sequence of primitive actions) that accomplishes the defined task.
+We situate our investigation in the context of using a hierarchical planning and control framework (high-level planning + low-level motion planning) to solve long-horizon manipulation tasks, for the following reasons: 1) this task setup typically requires multi-step reasoning, including geometric and logical reasoning, and 2) long-horizon manipulation is a salient open research problem and can potentially unlock numerous downstream applications.
+In this setup, the language model acts as the high-level planner, while the motion planner serves as the low-level controller.
+The language model is provided with a set of available primitive actions (e.g., pick and place), and it is expected to generate a plan (a sequence of primitive actions) that accomplishes the defined task.
 The motion planner then translates each primitive action in the plan into a trajectory in the robot's configuration space.
-It is worth noting that while the choice to use a motion planner as the low-level controller limits the options of primitive action, motion planners are generally robust and allow us to focus this work on symbolic planning instead of low-level control.
+To ensure safety and feasibility, the motion planner performs continuous collision checks between the robot arm and all objects in the scene, automatically rejecting trajectories that would result in unintended contact during the ``pick'' or ``place'' phases.
+It is worth noting that while the choice to use a motion planner as the low-level controller limits the options of primitive action, motion planners are generally robust and allow us to focus this work on high-level planning instead of low-level control.